 “Students will learn the foundation of medicine during the first two biomedical science years of their studies.
 Clinical placements provide the practical application of medical knowledge in the clinical environment to provide treatment and support to patients and their carers.”

 “The aim is to produce interns that have acquired a high level of clinical skills in addition to medical knowledge.
-This will support them working as junior medical officers in rural locations where they will have the opportunity to be very hands-on and procedural.”
+This will support them working as junior medical officers in rural locations where they’ll have the opportunity to be very hands-on and procedural.”

 Clinical equipment for your toolkit